Suzuki V-Strom 650: 2012

 The 2012 model had minor changes in styling and some specifications, including fuel capacity reduced from 22 to 20 L, seat height raised from 820 to 835 mm, and 10 mm more rear suspension travel.

 The instrument cluster changed significantly.
 The analog style speedometer was changed to a digital readout along with a larger digital display including dual trip odometers, clock, temp gauge, mileage and air temp.
 The analog style tachometer was retained.

 The "adventure" model included hard cases by SW-MOTECH.
-The model also included knuckle covers.
+The model also included knuckle covers and an adjustable wind deflector.